gvwilson/thirdbit/src/fiction/bear/index.md

 call a storm, or being unable to sleep under the same roof twice in exchange for healing a sick child, there was always a price.

-"Thank you, Your Highness," Sergeant Dambu said.
+"Thank you, Your Highness," Sergeant Inambu said.
 She hadn't looked directly at him the whole time she had been in the room.
 He suspected that she never would, not unless she was willing to let some magic she had worked long ago fail.
 But that wasn't the sort of thing you asked